Analyze successful stores in existing markets

 - Click Run.

 A criterion is added to each location in the Suitability Analysis Candidate Sites layer based on the count of theaters within each ring area.
-Next, you will edit the tool again to add gyms as point-based criteria.
+You'll edit the tool again to add gyms as point-based criteria.

 - In the Add Point Layer Based Suitability Criteria tool pane, for Point Features, choose Gyms.